Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

 ## Shut down the Kubernetes management cluster

-1. (`ncn-m001#`) Set variables for the three types of management NCNs as comma-separated lists.
+1. (`ncn-m001#`) Set variables as comma-separated lists for the three types of management NCNs.

    ```bash
    MASTERS="ncn-m002,ncn-m003"